 Building Costs: How Much to Build a New House in NZ?
 In this article we cover:

-The cost of a new build in 2020
+Cost of building a new house in 2020

-Nationally, the average cost per m² sits at $2238, and the average price of a new build is $428,791.
-But from region to region, the numbers look like this:
+But what about the cost of building a new home?
+In the middle of last year, the national average cost per m² was $2238, and the average price of a new build was $428,791.
+Region to region, the numbers looked like this:

 Average costs are estimates based on building consent applications and exclude fees and land prices.

-Three years ago, we built fewer homes than in the mid-1970s.
+Ten years ago, we were building fewer homes than in the mid-1970s.
 However, since then the pace of building has ramped up.
-Last year, 37,538, new dwellings were consented, up 14% on 2018.
-And this year, by the end of July, we’d already hit 22,141 consents.
+In the 12 months to April last year 37,186, new dwellings were consented.
+And to April this year, the number reached 42,848 consents.

-Although region to region, there’s still quite a difference in the size of houses we’re building:
+Region to region, while there’s still quite a difference in the size of houses we’re building, across the board all the homes we’re building are smaller.

 New build: construction loans